addievo/discordRecord/README.md

    pip install obsws-python selenium
    ```

 4. **Webdriver**: This script uses Selenium with Chrome.
 Ensure you have the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) downloaded and placed in a location in your system's PATH.

+# Highly recommended to directly install Chrome on your system to prevent reliance on chromedriver.

 ## Dependencies can be installed by using the requirements.txt